intx4/sigmod2021/README.md

 After reading <cite>Köpcke, Hanna & Thor, Andreas & Rahm, Erhard.
 (2010).
 Evaluation of entity resolution approaches on real-world match problems.
 PVLDB.
 3. 484-493</cite>
 that gives a comprehensive evaluation of the performance of different entity resolution technics.
-It appeared to us the **Insert machine learning lingo here** was the best option in our case.
-The non ML approach although gave good results were proprietary.
-Which we believe made the task harder to research.
+It appeared to us the learning-based approach (specifically treating the entity resolution problem as a binary classification problem, where matching pairs have label 1, and non matching 0) was the best option in our case (we were provided with a labelled dataset containing pairs, either matching or not matching).
+The non ML approach although gave good results were proprietary, so we could not investigate further on that.

 ## Our Approach
-Our approach was comprised the following 3 steps:
+Our approach was comprised the following steps:
 1. Source Normalization
-2. Blocking
+2. Feature extraction & Blocking
+3. Candidate matches generation
-3. Match scoring
+4. Match scoring

-Which is the main method used today for entity resolution regardless of the final method used
+Which is the main method used today for entity resolution regardless of the final method used (ML based or not).
 We based our approach on this [guide](https://towardsdatascience.com/practical-guide-to-entity-resolution-part-1-f7893402ea7e)
 Which describes each step using the `Pyspark` framework.